amitsingh-007/bypass-links/common/readme.md

 ## NOTE

-Since dependabot bot doesnt support lerna packages yet, so we cant make this as a lerna package.
+Since dependabot bot doesnt support lerna packages yet, so we cant make this as a package.

 You can track the issue raised [here](https://github.com/dependabot/dependabot-core/issues/2167).